adammwilson/SpatialAnalysisTutorials/climate/code/README.md

 __________________

 ## Objective
 To familiarize you with accessing and working with climate model output, in this exercise we'll compare the output from global climate models (GCMs) and regional climate models (RCMs).
-First, we'll download monthly data from the Geophysical Fluid Dynamics Laboratory (GFDL) GCM output using the IRI data library.
-Then we download and process daily RCM output from NARCCAP and compare them.
 We’ve selected the GFDL model as an example for today.

 [![GFDL](http://www.gfdl.noaa.gov/pix/user_images/wga/cm2.6_sst.png)](http://www.gfdl.noaa.gov/brief-history-of-global-atmospheric-modeling-at-gfdl)